TetraPlex-org/central/Documentation/technical/private data.md

 ## Requirements

 We should use [GDPR Subject Rights](https://www.gdprsummary.com/data-subject-rights) as a starting point for private data storage requirements.
-The Data storage system shall at minimum be secure and auditable but should be also be able to allow the system to address as much of what the  GDPR Data Subject Rights stipulate.
-They are as follows:
+The Data storage system shall at minimum be secure and auditable but should be also be able to allow the system to address as much of what the  GDPR Data Subject Rights stipulate and they are as follows:

 1. The right to be informed
 2. The right of access